dyalog-training/2025-ListsWorkshop/docs/exercises.md

 All `Count*` function should return a simple scalar numeric result.

 ## CountA
-Create a function `CountA` that returns the count of words that contain the letter "A".
+Define a function `CountA` that returns the count of words that contain the letter "A".

 ## CountGORS
-Create a function `CountGORS` that returns the count of words that contain the letter "G" or the letter "S".
+Define a function `CountGORS` that returns the count of words that contain the letter "G" or the letter "S".

 ## CountGANDS
-Create a function `CountGANDS` that returns the count of words that contain the letter "G" and the letter "S".
+Define a function `CountGANDS` that returns the count of words that contain the letter "G" and the letter "S".

 ## CountELL
-Create a function `CountELL` that returns the count of words that contain the substring "ELL".
+Define a function `CountELL` that returns the count of words that contain the substring "ELL".

 ## CountCON
-Create a function `CountCON` that returns the count of words that begin with "CON".
+Define a function `CountCON` that returns the count of words that begin with "CON".

 ## CountITY
-Create a function `CountITY` that returns the count of words that end with "ITY".
+Define a function `CountITY` that returns the count of words that end with "ITY".

 ## Substring
-Create a function `Substring` that returns words from the right argument list that are substrings of the simple character vector left argument.
+Define a function `Substring` that returns words from the right argument list that are substrings of the simple character vector left argument.
 For example, substrings of "CONSIDERATION" include "SIDE" and "RATIO".

 ## Sandwich
-Create a function `Sandwich` that returns the count of words in its right argument that begin and end with the same character.
+Define a function `Sandwich` that returns the count of words in its right argument that begin and end with the same character.

 ## LongestWords
-Create a function `LongestWords` that returns a nested vector of character vectors that are the longest words in its right argument list.
+Define a function `LongestWords` that returns a nested vector of character vectors that are the longest words in its right argument list.

 ```
       ]box on